superduper-io/superduper/docs/content/tutorials/listening.md

 </pre>
 </details>

-In this tutorial we show case how to "connect" models to the data in the database and how to connect additional models to the output of those initial models.
+We apply our setup to images from the

-To demonstrate that this works on any type of data, we apply this setup to images from the [cats and dogs dataset](https://www.kaggle.com/c/dogs-vs-cats).
+[cats and dogs dataset](https://www.kaggle.com/c/dogs-vs-cats).
 We've prepared a subset especially for quick experimentation.